sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 In principle, this example demonstrates how easily you can implement WebTransport with the right libraries.
 The API is clean and familiar, showing its potential as a foundation for a gRPC transport layer.
 However, as is common with evolving standards, the principle and the practice can sometimes diverge.

-## The Issue
+## The Results: A Roadblock

-I had an issue where I could not actually use this on real browsers.
-It appears that the draft version of WebTransport that quic-go is built on is no longer supported by browsers.
-This outlines the issue with the WebTransport project being unfunded.
-No one is putting in the effort to keep it up-to-date with the latest RFC draft, so it has functionally broken.

-I've tried other solutions, like the implementation in rust: [wtransport](https://github.com/BiagioFesta/wtransport) and it works just fine.
-Go is now behind here.
-I took a small stab at updating the implementation but it has become obvious that I need more time to get my head around the details of WebTransport for both the old draft and the new so I can make appropriate updates.
-I didn't want to wait that long to publish this article, so here we are.
+Here's where our experiment hit the wall.
+I couldn't get the Go example to work with modern browsers.

+It appears the `quic-go/webtransport-go` implementation is based on an older draft of the WebTransport spec, which browsers no longer support.
+This is a direct consequence of the project being unfunded: without active maintenance, it's fallen out of sync with the evolving standard, rendering it functionally broken for our experiment.

+I've tried other solutions, like the Rust implementation [wtransport](https://github.com/BiagioFesta/wtransport), and it works just fine, confirming the issue is with the Go library, not the concept.

-To give slightly more information about the issue with `quic-go/webtransport`, here are the logs from the server.
-After negotiating the WebSocket connection, the browser rejects our request.
+The server logs confirm this incompatibility.
+After the initial connection, the browser rejects the session:
 ```
 2025/10/17 21:40:09 Adding connection ID 17db7129.
 2025/10/17 21:40:09 server 	<- &wire.PingFrame{}